 Other gremlins included fuel system quirks and brakes that squealed like they were auditioning for a horror movie.

 And the recalls?
-Airbag issues, fire risks, headlights that seemed to have a mind of their own, and sunroofs playing escape artist.
-Not exactly what you want to hear about your luxury SUV, right?
+Airbag issues, fire hazards, headlights that seemed to have a will of their own, and sunroofs playing escape artist.
+Not exactly what you want to hear about your opulent SUV, right?

 Best & Worst Years for Mercedes-Benz GLC 2nd Generation (2023-Present)